Doodle vs When2Meet vs WhenIsGood: Which Should You Use? (2026)

 More polished, more complicated.
 Doodle’s model is different from When2Meet — instead of a grid, you propose specific time slots and participants vote yes, no, or if-need-be on each one.

-Why it works: Better for situations where you already have 3–5 candidate times and just need to confirm which one works.
-The voting model (yes/no/maybe) gives more nuance than a simple availability grid.
-It integrates with Google Calendar and Outlook so you can see your own schedule while voting.
+Why it works: Better for situations where you already have a few candidate times and just need to confirm which one works.
+The voting model (yes/no/if-need-be) gives more nuance than a simple availability grid.
+It integrates with Google Calendar, Outlook, and iCloud so you can see your own schedule while voting.

 Best for: Professional contexts where you have specific candidate times and want to confirm the best one, especially when some participants need to log in via calendar.